differentgames/conference-2016-site/_sessions/14-participatory-game-design.md

   - Intergenerational game design from the participant’s perspective
   - Using participatory video game production to address issues of marginalization with LGBTQIA&#43; youth
   - Breaking the age barrier through participatory intergenerational game design
-  - It’s Not Always About You&#33; - Lessons Learnt From Participatory Deep Game Design
+  - It's Not Always About You&#33; - Lessons Learnt From Participatory Deep Game Design
 ---